vivekraina7/vivekraina7/README.md

 ## About me
  <p align="center">
-As a data science enthusiast, I have been learning and practicing machine learning and artificial intelligence for the past eight months.
+As a data science enthusiast, I have been learning and practicing machine learning and artificial intelligence for the past ten months.
 My passion for exploring and analyzing data, and the desire to solve complex business problems, led me to pursue a career in this field.
 I have acquired a strong foundation in data wrangling, data visualization, statistical analysis, and machine learning algorithms.
 Through